-Having had a chance to experience the Christmas season in Bethlehem, Pennsylvania, here are a few of my top suggestions for things to do during this festive time of year.
+Having had a chance to experience Christmas in Bethlehem, PA, here are a few of my top suggestions for things to do during this festive time of year.

 Christmas City Village